getsentry/rfcs/text/0088-fix-memory-limitiations-in-session-replays-access-pattern.md

 # Background

 The Session Replay data model is different from most at Sentry.
 Replays are received in parts referred to as "segments".
 One row does not represent one replay.
 Instead many rows are aggregated together to represent a single replay.
+This problem is distinct from normal `GROUP BY` operations because of the high cardinality of our grouping key.

 When we ask a question such as "which replays did not visit this url?", we have to aggregate every row in the database (minus whatever rows were reduced by conditions in the WHERE clause).
 As it turns out the number of rows is very large and the amount of data is significant enough that we run out of memory on large customers.

 **Key Ingest Considerations**